davekch/dotfile-manager/README.md

 `dotfile add file1 file2 ...` will copy the listed files to your repository and replace them with symlinks to the copied files in the repository.

 ### More
-A configuration file is created in `~/.config/dotfile-manager/config.toml` when running `dofile install .`.
+A configuration file is created in `~/.config/dotfile-manager/config.toml` when running `dofile init .`.

 All options:
 ```